phant0m44/MarvinLink/readme.md

 ## Features ✨

-- Voice-controlled smart home system
+- Voice-controlled and fully autonomous smart home system
 - Custom AI processing of commands
-- ESP32 microcontroller as the main device
+- Low cost ESP32 or Orange pi microcontroller/singleboard computer as the main device
 - Python server backend for processing and AI responses
 - Modular design: add new sensors, devices, and commands easily
 - Open-source and fully customizable

 ---

 ## Project Structure 📂

-This project uses **PlatformIO** for development and firmware management.
+This project uses **PlatformIO** for development and firmware management on esp32.
 The main structure is:

 ```
 MarvinLink/